-Without the internet, a lot of today’s tasks couldn’t be accomplished or completed without jumping through hoops.
-A variety of essential living routines require internet service such as work, school, entertainment, banking, and so much more.
-The Affordable Connectivity Program (ACP), is a government funded program that aims to provide those who struggle to acquire access to the internet in order to carry out daily activities that relate to basic living with free or reduced cost internet services.
-Select internet service providers offer service for participants of the ACP at a discounted rate or for absolutely no charge at all.
+Without the internet, many of today’s tasks couldn’t be accomplished or completed without jumping through hoops.
+Various essential living routines require internet services such as work, school, entertainment, banking, and so much more.
+The Affordable Connectivity Program (ACP) is a government-funded program that aims to provide those who struggle to acquire access to the internet to carry out daily activities that relate to basic living with free or reduced cost internet services.
+Select internet service providers to offer service for participants of the ACP at a discounted rate or for absolutely no charge at all.

-To qualify for the ACP, you must be a participant of one of the following programs:
+To qualify for the ACP, you must be a participant in one of the following programs:

 Federal Public Housing Assistance (FPHA)

 WIC (Special Supplemental Nutrition Program for Women, Infants, and Children)

 Veterans Pension or Survivor Benefits

 The National School Lunch Program/The School Breakfast Program

 Qualifying tribal participants must be enrolled in one of the following programs:

 Bureau of Indian Affairs General Assistance